Optimal trees of tangles: refining the essential parts: Introduction

-If a tangle $\tau$ in $G$ is induced by a separable $k$-block in $G$ (see \cref{sec:RefiningToTsInGraphs}), then the essential part of our \td~that is home to $\tau$ will be equal to that $k$-block.
-Thus, the \td~$(T, \cV)$ of~$G$ isolates all the separable $k$-blocks that induce $k$-tangles, in that they appear as parts of the \td.
+If a tangle $\tau$ in $G$ is induced by a separable $k$-block in $G$ (see \cref{sec:RefiningToTsInGraphs}), then the essential part of our \td\ that is home to $\tau$ will be equal to that $k$-block.
+Thus, the \td\ $(T, \cV)$ of~$G$ isolates all the separable $k$-blocks that induce $k$-tangles, in that they appear as parts of the \td.
 See \cref{thm:TreeDecompWithNiceProperties} for details.

 We also prove a variant of \cref{thm:GraphTanglesToTTDVersion} for abstract separation systems that are not induced by a graph.
-For this, recall that a \td~of a graph induces a nested set of separations of that graph and vice versa.
-We may thus rephrase \cref{thm:GraphTanglesToTTDVersion} as follows:
+For this, recall that a \td\ of a graph induces a `nested' set of separations of that graph and vice versa.
+Moreover, one can generalize the notion of a $k$-tangle to that of an $\cF$-tangle by allowing other sets $\cF$, instead of $\cT_k$, whose elements an $\cF$-tangle needs to avoid.
+We will in fact prove the following more general version of \cref{thm:GraphTanglesToTTDVersion} (see \cref{sec:ASS} for definitions):

 {1.\arabic{theorem}'} \begin{THM} Let $G$ be a graph, $k \in \N$, and let $\cF$ be a friendly set of stars in $\vS_k(G)$.
-Further, let $\tilde{N} \subseteq S_k(G)$ be a nested set of separations that distinguishes the all the $\cF$-tangles of~$S_k(G)$ so that every separation in~$\tilde{N}$ efficiently distinguishes a pair of $\cF$-tangles of $S_k(G)$.
+Further, let $\tilde{N} \subseteq S_k(G)$ be a nested set of separations that distinguishes all the $\cF$-tangles of~$S_k(G)$ so that every separation in~$\tilde{N}$ efficiently distinguishes a pair of $\cF$-tangles of $S_k(G)$.
 Then there exists a nested set $N \subseteq S_k(G)$ with $\tilde{N} \subseteq N$ such that \begin{enumerate}[label=\rm{(\roman*)}] \item every inessential node of $N$ is a star in $\cF$; \item the interior of every essential node of $N$ is of smallest size among all the exclusive stars contained in the $\cF$-tangle living at that node. \end{enumerate} \end{THM}